 Is drooling normal in adults and the elderly?

-While it may be common in elderly citizens, it’s not considered normal, and there’s typically an explanation for the drooling.
+While it may be common in older adults, there’s typically an explanation for the drooling.

 Drooling is often due to either a neurological disorder or a side effect of a medication.
-For example, a senior adult who is taking drugs for dementia or Parkinson’s could produce excessive drool as a result of the medication.5
+For example, an adult who who is taking drugs for dementia or Parkinson’s could produce excessive drool as a result of the medication.5

-Often in the case of elderly patients, the drooling occurs during the day as well, whether it’s due to a neurological condition or a side effect of their prescriptions.
-Because this can be extremely embarrassing and a potential health hazard, drooling as an adult should be addressed immediately.
+Often in the case of older adults, the drooling occurs during the day as well, whether it’s due to a neurological condition or a side effect of their prescriptions.
+Because this can lead to challenges, drooling as an adult should be addressed immediately.

 Is drooling common in babies and toddlers?